bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/argo-cd-shared-instances.md

 [Argo CD](https://argo-cd.readthedocs.io/en/stable/) is a declarative, GitOps continuous delivery tool currently used in the DevExchange OpenShift clusters.
 Only Platform Services uses the existing Argo CD instance.
 It operates on cluster-level resources.

-A new Argo CD instance is available to project teams that are interested in using it to control the deployment of their applications.
+A new Argo CD instance is available to product teams that are interested in using it to control the deployment of their applications.

 ## On this page